cisco-open/infscale/README.md

 python -m infscale agent id123
 ```

-To see some log messages, add `LOG_LEVEL=DEBUG` before each of the above command.
+To see some log messages, add `INFSCALE_LOG_LEVEL=DEBUG` before each of the above command.

 ## To Run Tests